-Thanksgiving was started by a group of people who had experienced religious persecution, death of close family members, lack of food, and many other hardships.
+Thanksgiving was a holiday born from hardship.
+The Pilgrims had experienced religious persecution, death of close family members, lack of food, and many other hardships.
 Yet they recognized they served a generous God!

 And they set aside a day to honor and thank Him.